Myers Briggs Psychological Test

 The test must be used in accordance with The Manual.

 The scientific basis of the Myers-Briggs Type Indicator (MBTI) has been questioned.
 Neither Katharine Cook Briggs nor Isabel Briggs Myers had any scientific qualifications and Carl Jung's

-theory of psychological type, which the Myers-Briggs Type Indicator (MBTI) attempts to operationalise, is not based on any scientific studies.
+theory of psychological type, which the Myers-Briggs Type Indicator (MBTI) attempts to operationalize, is not based on any scientific studies.
 Jung's methods primarily included introspection and anecdote,

 methods largely rejected by the modern field of cognitive psychology.
 The statistical validity of the Myers-Briggs Type Indicator (MBTI) as a psychometric instrument has also been subject to criticism,